fpkmatthi/fpkmatthi.github.io/content/posts/hello_world.md

 ### Creating a new site

-We're using docker to host Hugo and create a website in the shared directory.
+I use docker to host Hugo and create a website in the shared directory.
 The generated code inside the new directory is then used to build the website.
-To host our website on Github Pages, we'll need the build files to be on the `master` branch, so we'll create en new branch that will contain the code.
-The website will be generated into `public` so we'll add to to our gitignore since we don't want this on the `code` branch.
+To host our website on Github Pages, I'll need the build files to be on the `master` branch, so I'll create en new branch that will contain the code.
+The website will be generated into `public` so I'll add to to our gitignore since I don't want this on the `code` branch.

 Here I'm adding a theme but this is optional.